Syntra-org/Syntra/README.md

 ```

 ## Api Documentation
-> API.Key("YourKeyHere")

-Replace "YourKeyHere" with the key you got from our website, this allows you to directly execute the script without having to boot up the loader.
+> Api.Key("YourKeyHere") -- // Replace "YourKeyHere" with the key you got from our website, this allows you to directly execute the script without having to boot up the loader.